ARCLab-MIT/kspdg/README.md

 - **Few-Shot Prompting Agents**: These agents are designed to perform tasks with zero training data.
 They are adept at understanding and executing instructions with only a few examples, showcasing the efficiency and adaptability of LLM models.

-- **Fine-Tuning Agents**: These agents have been extensively trained and fine-tuned for specific tasks.
+- **Fine-Tuning Agents**: These agents will use the fine-tuned models.
 They tend to be more consistent and reliable, but harder to lead them to high quality results.

+- **Training Agent**: This agent called 'jason_keyboard_input' will collect the data of your gameplay in real time while the player accomplishes the mission.

 You can explore and learn more about these agents in our [agents folder](https://github.com/ARCLab-MIT/kspdg/tree/main/arclab_mit/agents).

 Feel free to delve into the folder for detailed information on each agent, including their design, capabilities, and examples.

 ---

+## Data overview

+The data associated with our research is organized into three main sections, each serving a unique purpose in the development and evaluation of our agents.
+Find all the scripts and folders [here](https://github.com/ARCLab-MIT/kspdg/tree/Alejandro/arclab_mit/agents_data).

+### Weights & Biases (wandb) Integration

+- **Purpose**: This section focuses on integrating with Weights & Biases (wandb) for managing training files.
+It provides tools and documentation for setting up and utilizing wandb to track and visualize the training process of our agents.
+- **Contents**: Includes setup guides, configuration files, and examples of wandb dashboards and reports.

+### Human Gameplay Data

+- **Purpose**: This section houses all the data generated from human gameplay.
+It is crucial for understanding human strategies and behaviors, which aids in developing more human-like agents.
+- **Contents**: Features raw gameplay data, processed datasets, and analysis scripts to glean insights from human play patterns.

+### Evaluation Results

+- **Purpose**: Dedicated to storing and presenting the evaluation results of our agents.
+This section is essential for assessing the performance and effectiveness of different agent strategies.
+- **Contents**: Contains comprehensive evaluation reports, performance metrics, and comparison charts between different agents and scenarios.

+Explore each section for detailed information, including methodologies, data formats, and access instructions.

 ## Citation
 Direct link to arXiv preprint and BibTex citation.